-It irritates me a little when I'm aboard an airplane, especially when I'm flying over water, to be given those long instructions about what I'm to do in case we ditch.
-As you know, the flight attendants go through a demonstration, explaining what to do.
-I was complaining about this to a pilot friend of mine, and he said, "If you don't follow them, you'll never get out alive.
+Now it irritates me a little when I'm aboard an airplane, especially when I'm flying over water, to be given those long instructions about what I'm to do in case we ditch.
+As you know, the stewardess goes through a demonstration, explaining what to do.
+I was complaining about this to a friend of mine who is a pilot.
+He said to me, "You'd better listen to those instructions.
+If you don't follow them, you'd never get out alive.
 But you have a chance if you will follow the instructions."

-Jude gives believers instructions, detailing seven things God's people can do in days of apostasy.
-We are flying over dangerous territory.
-Frankly, these are things we must do if we want to survive these days in which we're living.

-Beginning with verse 20, he says, "But you, beloved" Up to this point he has described the apostasy.
+Jude has given us instructions.
+He warns us that we are flying over dangerous territory.
+If we want to survive, these are the things we must do.
+He mentions seven things that believers can do in days like these in which we are living.
+Beginning with verse 20, he says, "But ye, beloved..."
+Up to this point he has described the apostasy.
 And, believe me, he paints a dark picture.
 But now he is speaking to believers.
-But you, beloved, do these things:
+"But ye, beloved" do these things: